Tony Leung Chiu-wai: Early life

-Leung was born in Hong Kong to a family of Taishan, Guangdong ancestry.
+Leung was born in Hong Kong during British colonial rule to a family of Taishan, Guangdong ancestry.
 His early childhood was punctuated by his parents' quarrels and arguments about money.
 A mischievous boy in his early years, Leung changed after his father, a chronic gambler, left the family when he was eight; he and his younger sister were brought up by their mother.

 Leung was a slightly reticent, quiet child.
 He has said that his childhood experiences paved the way for his acting career, which allows him to openly express his feelings:You don't know what happened, just one day your pop disappears.
 And from that day on I try not to communicate with anyone.
 I'm so afraid to talk to my classmates, afraid that if someone says something about family I won't know what to do.
 So I became very isolated.
 So that's why I love acting, because I can express all my feelings the way I couldn't for so long.
 I'm a quiet person.
 And then when I went to TV it all came out; I cried and I wasn't ashamed.
-The audience thinks it's the character's feelings, but really it's my feelings, all coming out in a rush.Leung went to Delia Memorial School, but quit in 1977 at the age of 15 due to financial difficulties.
+The audience thinks it's the character's feelings, but really it's my feelings, all coming out in a rush.Leung went to Delia Memorial School, but quit in 1977 at the age of 15 due to financial difficulties so he didn't finish any school or college.
 He was very close to his mother.
 During an interview on the making of Hero, he said that he saw his mother as his definition of a hero for having brought up two children alone.